Everex

-Everex ("Ever for Excellence!") is a defunct American manufacturer of desktop and notebook personal computers.
+Everex Systems, Inc., is a defunct American manufacturer of multi-processor servers, desktop and notebook personal computers.
 It was established in 1983 and headquartered in Fremont, California.
 The company was founded by Steve Hui, John Lee and Wayne Cheung.
 In 1988, Everex was the leader in tape backup sales with half of the world market.
 On January 5, 1993 the company filed for bankruptcy and was purchased by Formosa Plastics Group, hence becoming part of a multinational conglomerate alongside companies like First International Computer, the world's leading motherboard manufacturer.
 On December 29, 2006 Everex Systems, Inc filed a voluntary petition for liquidation under Chapter 7, and in June 2008 NewMarket Technology has taken control of Everex.

 History

 In 1983, Everex shipped its first hard drive, tape backup and graphics products.
 Seven years later, with an ever expanding product line, annual revenues totaled over $436 million and the workforce topped 2,200 employees.
-In 1985, Everex began shipping personal computers under private labels, such as the popular IBM-AT compatible System 1800.
+In 1985, Everex began shipping personal computers under private labels, such as the popular IBM-AT-compatible System 1800.
 Three years later the STEP computer line launched, introducing cutting edge 286 and 386-based computing to a mass audience.
 In addition to computer systems, high-performance file servers and a UNIX-based operating system (ESIX), the company produced tape drives, graphics boards, data and fax modems, network boards, memory enhancement and desktop publishing products, controllers for disk and tape drivers, and monitors.